trans-travel/trans-travel/us/oh.md

 university facilities such as stadiums) except in accordance with sex assigned at birth.

+Beyind HB183, an opinion from the Ohio Attorney General interprets existing law to allow discrimination against trans people in bathrooms and similar facilities, particularly if owned by government.

 ## Non-discrimination Law

  * Ohio non-discrimination law does not include LGBT people specifically